brentwalther/brentwalther.github.io/_posts/2019-01-04-logic-ysiv-review.md

 ---
-tags: ["albumreview"]
-heroimage: logic_ysiv_300x300.jpg
 album: YSIV
 artist: Logic
+heroimage: logic_ysiv_300x300.jpg
+rating: 4
 ratingword: Yeah!
-rating: 4
+tags:
+- albumreview
 ---
 I have to say that I really vibe with Logic even though I don't have many of his songs on playlists of mine.
 His albums are pretty easy to listen through all the way.
 Depite being really dense, this album was a good work listener.